tealeeseng/RoboND-DeepLearning-Project/writeup-deeplearning.md

 3. Decoding layer

 ![Segmentation network](docs/misc/fcn.png)
-Object, .e.g, cars, are colored in purple.

 ### 1. Encoding layer
 In Fully convolutional Network, Encoding layer simply consists of layers of convolutional network, which responsibles for identifying objects at various scale.

-A typical conolutional layers are constructed as below.
+A typical convolutional layers are constructed as below.
 ![Convnet](docs/misc/convnet.png)

-The inputs are usually images with widthxheightx3color(RGB).
+The inputs are usually images with width x height x 3color(RGB).
 The images will be convoluted with kernel into 128x128x16 feature map.
 The feature map can be further convoluted into 64x64x64 feature map for next level of object shape detection.
 These convolutional operations show result as following dog image detection.

 ![Detection Hierachy](docs/misc/heirarchy-diagram.jpg)

 First layer typically detects simple shapes like line in dog nostril, whereas higher layer can detects complicated shapes like dog face, as depicted above.

 The encoding layer can be implemented in Keras as following: